Updated February 2026

 Know when to level up.

-If you have been learning for 6+ months and have a strong portfolio but struggle with the job search, consider investing in career support.
-A paid bootcamp like Springboard with a job guarantee, or even a few sessions with a career coach, can provide the structured guidance that free programs lack.
-The goal of the free bootcamp was to prove you can code; the next step is proving you can get hired.
+If you've been learning for 6+ months, have a strong portfolio, but can't crack the job search, invest in career support.
+A paid bootcamp like Springboard with a job guarantee, or even a few career coaching sessions, can fill the gap free programs leave.
+The free bootcamp proved you can code.
+Now you need to prove you can get hired.

 Springboard Software Engineering Career Track

 Springboard's Software Engineering Career Track is a mentor-driven, self-paced program that teaches full-stack web development (JavaScript, React, Node.js, Python) with a job guarantee.
-If free programs do not provide enough structure or career support, Springboard bridges the gap with 1-on-1 mentorship from senior engineers.
+If free programs don't provide enough structure or career support, Springboard bridges the gap with 1-on-1 mentorship from senior engineers.

 What is a Coding Bootcamp?